DataBrewery/cubes/README.md

 Outputs will go in ``doc/_*``.

 Requirements
 ------------

 Python >= 2.7 and Python >= 3.4.1

 Most of the requirements are soft (optional) and need to be satisfied only if certain parts of cubes are being used.

 * SQLAlchemy from http://www.sqlalchemy.org/ version >= 0.7.4 - for SQL
   backend
-* Werkzeug from http://werkzeug.pocoo.org/ for Slicer server
+* Flask from http://flask.pocoo.org/ for Slicer server
 * Jinja2 from http://jinja.pocoo.org/docs/ for HTML presenters
-* PyMongo for mongo and mongo2 backend
-* pytz for mongo2 backend

 Support
 =======